 It is clear that no matter how often we measure, a part of the information will be lost.
 However, than more often we do the measurements, then the more accurate will match a digital audio to an analog original.
 Also, the more bits allocated for coding the signal (quantization), the more accurate matching.

+On the other hand, good audio quality will contain more data; therefore, take up more space on digital media.

+As an example, the following calculations.
+For high-quality music recording an analog audio signal is measured more than 44 000 times per second and is quantized by 2 bytes (16 bits give a range of 65536 values).
+Ie per second, 88000 bytes of information is recorded.
+It is approximately 86 KB (88000 ÷ 1024).
+One minute will cost the 5168 Kbytes (86 × 60), ie, almost 5 MB.

 Audio coding

 Analog and digital information